northlnwza/HR-Chatbot/README.md

 2.  **Import the Workflow:**
     *   From the n8n canvas, click **Import from File**.
-    *   Select the `My workflow.json` file from the project directory.
+    *   Select the `workflows/workflow.json` file from the project directory.

 3.  **Connect Your Credentials:**
     The workflow is imported, but you need to connect your accounts.
 Find the following nodes and add your credentials: